someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 _Variables_ are used to store values.
 They are created by assigning a value to a name.
 The name can be any combination of letters, numbers, and underscores, but it must start with a letter or underscore.

 _Functions_ are used to group code into a single unit.
 Functions can be called by using the function name followed by a list of arguments in parentheses.
+For this app we won't write any functions ourselves but we will call existing functions.

-In the following code we will assign the value `Monday` to a variable named `today` and then use the `print()` function to print the value of the variable to the screen.
+In the following code we assign the value `Monday` to a variable named `today` and then use the `print()` function to print the value of the variable to the screen.

 ```python
 >>> today = "Monday"